tjtoml/linux_mentor/01_core_skills/create_a_local_vm.md

 Click "Network" on the left, then change the "Attached To" on Adapter 1 to "Bridged Adapter".
 This will allow your VM to communicate with other devices on your local network, such as printers and other computers.
 This step is optional.

 ![Network](http://i.imgur.com/R7yUAgY.png)

 Finally, click "Storage" on the left.
 Click the "Empty" underneath "Controller: IDE".
 With that selected, click the disc icon on the far right, and navigate to where you saved your Ubuntu iso.

 ![DiscInserted](http://i.imgur.com/HxzGLO2.png)

 You are now ready to start your brand new VM and install Ubuntu.
-Click OK and move on to Installing Ubuntu
+Click OK and move on to Installing Ubuntu.